UIUC-iSchool-DataViz/is445AOG_fall2020/week01/lecture01.md

 ## Syllabus, cont

+ * Week 9 - Iodide and Intro to Javascript
+ * Week 10 - Viz Audience; More Iodide, Javascript & Vega-lite (and maybe Idyll)
+ * Week 11 - Intro to Idyll
+ * Week 12 - More with Idyll, Publishing Viz
+ * Week 13 - A few more Idyll+d3 things
- * Week 8: Comparisons between different datasets
+ * Week 14 - Holiday!
- * Week 9: Maps & Geographic Data
+ * Week 15 - Scientific Viz & AVL Guest lecture
- * Week 10: Network Visualization & beginning web dev & Publishing, Javascript
+ * Week 16 - Network Visualization & Word clouds
- * Week 11: Designing for the web with Python & Javascript, Web dev
- * Week 12: More javascript
- * Week 13: Scientific visualization & Advanced topics
- * Week 14: Group presentations

 notes:
 Toward the end of class we are going to have a slightly more free-form set of